ElegyD/nvidia-notifier/README.md

     - Enter the channel ID and a optional role ID in the `.env` file
 - For direct user messages:
     - Enter one or more user ID's seperated by `;` in the `.env` file

+### Firebase Cloud Messaging notifications

+1. Create a project in [Firebase](https://console.firebase.google.com/)
+2. Generate and download the [service account JSON file](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk) by clicking on 'Generate New Private Key'
+3. Move the file to the project dir and set the `GOOGLE_APPLICATION_CREDENTIALS` variable in the `.env` file like so:
+    ```
+    GOOGLE_APPLICATION_CREDENTIALS="./nvidia-notifier-firebase-adminsdk.json"
+    ```
+4. Create an app and set up Firebase and FCM
+5. Subscribe the client app to the `nvidia-notifier` topic
+    - The purchase link is included as a key/value pair in the notification data.
+Key `purchaseLink`.

 ### Email notifications